merlos/iso639-validator/README.md

       # validate alfa-2 codes like 'es', 'en'
       validates :alfa2_code, iso639Code: true, length: { is: 2 }

-      # validate alfa-3 codes like 'esp', 'eng' only if present.
+      # validate alfa-3 codes like 'spa', 'eng' only if present.
       validates :alfa3_code, iso639Code: true, length: { is: 3 }, if: "alfa3_code.present?"

       # validate a French name like 'français'